-Game Freak’s series of monster-taming games have consistently given us incredible interpretations of some of our favourite animals, and the same can certainly be said of all the horse Pokémon across the 900+ roster.
+Horse Pokémon are some of the best creatures across the 900+ roster.
 From blazing manes and muddy hooves to the wistful whinnying of a ghost in the stables, there’s a little something for all budding Pokémon equestrians out there.

 With that out of the way, let’s saddle up and buckle down for our list of the best horse Pokémon, and the best horse-adjacent ones, too.

 Our first legendary horse, or unicorn if you ask some due to the big ol’ horn on its head, is Keldeo.
 As the de facto leader of the Swords of Justice, Keldeo is a threat to any team, thanks to a diverse movepool, speed and special attack stats that make it something of a potential sweeper, and a water/fighting hybrid typing that opens up a myriad of super effective possibilities.